kcngnn/kcngnn.github.io/index.md

 The goal of this is to create a dataset that maps the foods with suggestions for purchase at Kroger that could allow for potential future analysis of topics like the prices of popular recipes.<br/>

 Access code to Kroger API is valid for 30 minutes only.
 However, this limitation has been addressed in our code.
-And thus, the dataset can be built as large as needed following the time limit set by users.
+And thus, the dataset can be built as large as needed following any time limit set by users.
 </div>
 <br/>
 <center><img src="images/kroger-api.png"/></center>